Updated daily: Here are the best Best Buy deals you can get right now - NewsBreak

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.

 The Best Buy Deal of the Day section on the retailer's website will direct you to a list of items on sale for the lowest prices it has at the time.
-Today, that list includes a collection of air fryers, flash drives, desktops and more.
+Today, that list includes a powerful laptop , a stylish coffee maker and a compact device tracker .

-► Father's Day shopping: The best 55+ gifts for every kind of dad
+► Father's Day shopping: The 35+ best Father's Day 2022 deals to shop right now

-► Walmart+ Weekend: Find out how to get exclusive access to the PlayStation 5 restock and more
+► Ending soon: Get up to 40% off Solo Stove fire pits at this flash sale—shop shields, pizza ovens and more

 Here are the current Best Buy Deal of the Day picks you can score today along with all the other best deals!